 How to Dress a Halloween Prop

 Stuff the arms and chest with newspaper, plastic bags or even small throw pillows.
-Attach the pillows by wrapping them with floral wire.
+Attach the pillows by wrapping them with floral wire or tape.

 If you are using a mask, paint darkness and eyes on a foam head with acrylic paint.